History of commercial tobacco in the United States: Cigarettes go mainstream

 The tobacco industry began advertising the now inexpensive cigarettes at home and in Europe.
 Many other forms of tobacco quickly lost popularity as men switched to easy to inhale cigarettes.
 Sales of cigarettes grew astronomically.
 The main producer was American Tobacco Co., which consolidated many small companies into a monopoly of every form except cigars.
 Its sales were $25,000,000 in 1890, and $316,000,000 in 1903.
 After the Civil War government debts were paid off, taxes were almost completely removed from cigarettes.
 It was at this point, that the cigarette became an integral part of American culture, which lasted until scientific discoveries revealed the health consequences of smoking.

+Cigarette smoking in the U.S. has declined by about two-thirds over the past half-century.

 Women became a major target in the early 20th century in a process that was quite similar in Canada.
 The consumption of cigarettes in Canada began to rise in the early 20th century.
 According to Sharon Cook: The pathfinders who first articulated women’s right to smoke were members of the middle and upper classes who were “untrammelled by conventional notions of decorum” for women, such as actresses, intellectuals, and “new women.”
 After all, these were the leaders of the 19th- and early 20th-century enfranchisement campaigns and other public-sphere campaigns which demanded the right to enter the professions, hold membership in artistic associations, and much else.
 It is not surprising that early examples of women pushing the boundaries of acceptable behaviors like smoking were women of privilege—intellectuals, artists, society women, and the like.
 The same process was at work in the masculine world of smoking with elitist elements arguing first for snuff, then cigars, pipes, and finally cigarettes.

 Cook argues that the tobacco companies were looking for large profits which depended on sales to a much larger base of working women.
 They pitched their advertising to them, not to the elite.
 Thus, "The combination of cheap prices, reliable and theatrical possibilities as a wardrobe prop, [short] duration of the smoking experience and workplace norms of peer associations...explain cigarettes’ growing popularity over cigars and pipes for working women after World War I."